Login

 Magdalena Soll

-An electric car’s range is measured using WLTP (the Worldwide Harmonized Light-Duty Vehicles Test Procedure).
 This is a test under laboratory conditions.
-There are WLTP tests for both petrol and electric cars; these differ slightly owing to the different technologies.
+There are WLTP tests for both combustion engine and electric cars.
+These tests differ slightly owing to the different measuring technology.

-The resulting WLTP range is usually higher than the actual range.
+The WLTP range is usually higher than the actual range.
 According to TCS, you should subtract about 5% from the WLTP range to work out the actual range.
-The ADAC test produces even greater differences.
-(Link text not available in English.)
+The test carried out by ADAC has even greater deviations (both links not available in English).

 • Cars in Europe must pass the test twice.
-The first test takes place at a standardised temperature of 23°C. The second test is at 14°C (as this is the average temperature in Europe).
+The first test takes place at a standardized temperature of 23°C. The second test at 14°C.

 • The maximum speed is 131km/h.
 The average test speed is 46.5km/h.